somphene/somphene.github.io/log/_posts/2020-05-10-10-Knowledge-Conservation.md

 * All of us are Dual forms of each other.
 Recognizing each other composes us together to form an Integral.

+* Duality exist because it does not exist.
+Duality exists because Non-Duality does.